jianzhnie/CyberAttackSimulator/docs/source/agent_training.rst

 .. note:: Using Tensorboard

-    To make full use of tensorboard, install Yawning-Titan with the tensorflow extra.
+    To make full use of tensorboard, install CyberAttackSim with the tensorflow extra.

 .. warning:: Future Development